ApherisFold Applicationπ

 Model Settingsπ

 Some models have additional model-specific settings that can be configured such as diffusion samples.
-These can be changed on the Inference screen by selecting the "Model Settings" tab at the top.
+These can be changed on the Prediction screen by selecting the "Model Settings" tab at the top.

 You can click the "Defaults" button to see the available model settings and make changes.